 Belitung Island in Indonesia is just east of Sumatra and north of Jakarta.
-Its known for its swimmable, turquoise beaches and its interesting stone formations found both along the coast and inland.
+It is known for its swimmable, turquoise beaches and interesting stone formations along the coast and inland.
 This island covers about 1,800 square miles and has about 300,000 residents.
 It has an airport, but it can also be accessed by ferry.

-It’s likely that you’ll want to spend most of your time on Belitung exploring as many of these incredible beaches as you can, but if you’re looking for more things to do during your stay, you can enjoy boat trips to other islands, visits to temples, natural and wildlife areas, and water sports.
-Everything in Belitung is pretty low-key, but that may be just what you seek.
+You’ll likely want to spend most of your time on Belitung exploring as many of these incredible beaches as you can, but if you’re looking for more things to do during your stay, you can enjoy boat trips to other islands, visits to temples, natural and wildlife areas, and water sports.
+Everything in Belitung is pretty low-key, but that may be what you seek.

-Hotels in Belitung are limited but are very affordable; excepting a few high-end properties, most are well under $50 per night.
+Belitung hotels are limited but affordable; except for a few high-end properties, most are under $50 per night.
 You won’t find many vacation rentals here, either, so be sure to book your accommodations far in advance if you plan to visit this island to be sure you’ll have somewhere to lay your head after a long day at the beach.